What is 3D bioprinting used for?

 Christopher LEON-VALDIVIESO (Research Engineer)

 Christopher LEON-VALDIVIESO has been a research engineer at CARTIGEN (Montpellier University Hospital) since 2023.
-He is head of the Tissue Engineering (TE) unit and supports research projects in tissue engineering and biofabrication by:
+He heads the Tissue Engineering (TE) unit and supports research projects in tissue engineering and biofabrication by:

 • developing printing or bioprinting processes;

-• assisting in the selection or preparation of (bio) inks;
+• assisting with the selection or preparation of (bio)inks;

-• contributing to the analysis of printed constructions.
+• contributing to the analysis of printed structures.

-For the launch of this first seminar of 2026, we are offering a short and user-friendly format.
+For the launch of this first seminar of 2026, we are offering a short, informal format.